KGGoodchild/PowerBI-Portfolio/README.md

 🔗 [Click here to view the full project details →](Grocery_Market_Research)

-> *This tool was designed without the assistance of AI, using a mock scenario with ficitious data.*
+> *This report was designed without the assistance of AI, using a mock scenario with ficitious data.*</br>
+> *This report was created in June 2026.*

   </details>